Implementation and representation of qudit multi-controlled unitaries and hypergraph states by N-body angular momentum couplings: Angular momentum representation of gates and states

 For $d$ even, $j$ half-integer case, the situation is not so direct.
 Already in the qubit case $j=1/2$, we have

-and there is a global phase which in a sense has to be taken into account at every step for the construction of multi-controlled rotations, bringing a considerable number of unavoidable extra corrections with increasing number of parties.
+and, for the construction of multi-controlled rotations, the global phase $e^{i\phi/2}$ has to be taken into account, bringing a considerable number of unavoidable extra corrections with increasing number of parties.
 For this reason, we mostly restrict our discussion to odd dimensional systems, but stress that the extensions to even dimensional systems are straightforward.